 Approximately 6% of Americans marry, divorce, then remarry each other!

-22. If You Want to Stay Married, Move the the Northeast.
+22. If You Want to Stay Married, Move to the Northeast.

 The Northeastern part of the United States has the lowest divorce rate.
 The South has the highest divorce rate.